nuprl/gradual-typing-performance/paper/jfp-2016/video/README.md

 In particular, I am going to explain a method we have developed to measure the performance of a gradual typing system.
-This method is a tool for language designers, to understand the implications of their decisions and to systematically compare different gradual typing systems for the same underlying language.
+This method is a tool for language implementors to understand the consequences of their decisions and to systematically compare different gradual typing systems for the same underlying language.

 To begin, let's see why performance is an issue for gradual typing.